UniBwM-IFS-AILab/AUGUR/README.md

 ---

 ## Description
 Augur is a Flutter package for our [AUSPEX](https://github.com/UniBwM-IFS-AILab/AUSPEX/tree/main?tab=readme-ov-file) framework that provides real-time visualization of position, telemetry, and other essential flight data.
 Designed for seamless integration, it enhances situational awareness with a clear and intuitive display.
 It connects with Valkey and ROS 2 over respective clients.
+A working Flutter installation is required to run AUGUR.

 ---
 ## Installation